 3. Meetings and get togethers can be advertised on the Fostering Kids NZ website calendar and in our monthly newsletter, Snippets.

-Claiming your meeting/get together contribution is easy, simple click on the link above and you will be directed to the Support Group On Line Management System (formerly the Association Link), complete the online form and then submit it.
+Claiming your meeting/get together contribution is easy, simple click on the link above and you will be directed to the Support Groups Link (formerly the Association Link), complete the online form and then submit it.
 The contribution will be deposited into the nominated bank account within two working weeks.

-Fostering Kids NZ will pay a contribution of $3 per member towards the refreshments for your meeting.
+Fostering Kids NZ will pay a contribution of $3 per Fostering Kids NZ member, who attended the meeting, towards the refreshments for your meeting.
 Support groups can claim a contribution for up to eight meetings per year.
 Any further claims will be dependent on funding availability.
 You can claim for up to two 'mentors' per meeting.
 A 'mentor' is a member of Fostering Kids NZ who is not a caregiver, they may be a professional, retired or having a break.

 Funding for special events